Save Your Favorite Listings, Events, and Offers Here

 Tour benefits Resilient Roots

-This garden centers permaculture principles and is the first one designed by Resilient Roots back in 2016.
+This garden is rooted in permaculture principles and is the first one designed by Resilient Roots back in 2016.
 Both the front and backyard boast a variety of edible and native plants.
 Plantings on the one-third acre include fruit and nut trees (hazelnuts, peaches, apples, Asian pears, and pawpaws) as well as asparagus, strawberries, a vegetable garden, berry patches, grapes, and hardy kiwis.
 The front yard includes a micro prairie planting of native grasses and pollinator-attracting perennials.
 Patios, a shed, a pergola, and a kids’ play area have since been built on the property to creatively complement the garden.
-Garden with lots of unusual plants, Pollinator garden, Dog friendly, Wheelchair and walker friendly.
+Pollinator Garden with lots of unusual plants.
+Dog-friendly.
+Wheelchair and walker friendly.

 Parking: Please, park in our two driveways.
 Visitors may also park on the street, but please try to avoid parking on the neighbors’ grass.